msokalski/ascii-patrol/README.md

 ### DOS (OpenWatcom)

 Necessary environment variables must be set for OpenWatcom to work.
-We provide a PowerShell script [dos.ps1](./dos.ps1) for Windows to set these environment variables.
+We provide a PowerShell script [dos.ps1](./dos.ps1) for Windows and shell script [dos.sh](./dosh.sh) to set these environment variables.
 CMake cross-compile for DOS from Windows/Linux:

 ```sh